systemrot/systemrot/README.md

 I work mostly with **TypeScript, Node.js and React**, backed by relational and NoSQL databases and deployed with containerized infrastructure.

-Most of my serious projects are **private and covered by NDA** — so this profile is intentionally more about the technologies and engineering mindset than a list of repositories.
+Most of my serious projects are **private and covered by NDA** — so this profile is intentionally more about engineering than a list of repositories.

 </td>
 <td width="45%" valign="top">